johnlogsdon/py-event-sourcing/docs/DESIGN.md

-# Design Document: pysource
+# Design Document: py-event-sourcing

-This document provides a high-level overview of the architecture, components, and design philosophy of the `event-sourcing-v2` library.
+This document provides a high-level overview of the architecture, components, and design philosophy of the `py-event-sourcing` library.

 ## 1. Philosophy